Unveiling the Dynamical Genesis of Quantum Entanglement in Linear Systems: Internal causality breaking in the reduced subsystem evolution: Solving the exact influence functional path integrals with stationary paths for the subsystem dynamics

-Moreover, these equations of motion in Eq.~(\ref{eom-1}), which determine all the contributions for the path integrals Eq.~(\ref{propagating}), show that not only the quantum unitary evolution is broken down, the causality of its dynamical evolution is also broken down for each mode, even though these equations are derived from the deterministic evolution equation Eq.~(\ref{vNe}) without taking any approximation.
-Explicitly, Eq.~(\ref{eom-z1}) shows that the solution of the forward path $z_1(\tau)$ at time $\tau$ evolves from $t_0$ to $\tau$, but it is also affected by its future dynamics from $\tau$ to $t$, see the last term in Eq.~(\ref{eom-z1}).
-This is an explicit breakdown of the causality manifested through the classical-type equations of motion.
-Likewise, Eq.~(\ref{eom-z'1}) shows again that the backward path at time $\tau$ evolves from $t$ to $\tau$, but is also influenced by its later dynamics from $\tau$ to $t_0$.
-The other two equations of motion for their conjugate variables, i.e., Eqs.~(\ref{eom-z1*}) and (\ref{eom-z'1*}), show the same property of the breakdown of the causality, and meantimes also show the breakdown of the unitary.
-Here, the breakdown of unitary means that the equations of motion for the variable $z_1(\tau)$ and $z^*_1(\tau)$ are no longer conjugated each other.
-As it is shown, the breakdown of causality only occurs for each mode rather than for dynamics of two mode as a whole.
-Therefore{,} we called such kind of causality breaking as an internally causality breaking.
-Due to the breakdown of causality, finding the corresponding solutions of these equations of motion is usually not an easy task.
+Moreover, these equations of motion in Eq.~(\ref{eom-1}), which determine all the contributions for the path integrals in Eq.~(\ref{propagating}), show that not only the quantum unitary evolution is broken, the causality of its dynamical evolution is also broken for each mode, even though these equations are derived from the deterministic evolution equation of Eq.~(\ref{unitary_evolution}) without taking any approximation.
+Note that $t_0 \le \tau \le t$, Eq.~(\ref{eom-z1}) shows that the solution of the forward path $z_1(\tau)$ at time $\tau$ evolves from $t_0$ to $\tau$, but it is also affected by its future dynamics from $\tau$ to $t$, see the last term in Eq.~(\ref{eom-z1}).
+Explicitly, the first two terms in the first line of Eq.~(\ref{eom-z1}) is the dynamics of mode 1 itself.
+The third term is an integral from $t_0$ to $\tau$ with $g(\tau,\tau')$ as its integral kernel which describes the forward dynamical processes of the two-mode coupling, and the term in the right side of equality is an equivalent driving force induced by the coherent part of the initial state of mode 2.
+These terms preserve the causality of the evolution of mode 1.
+But the second line in Eq.~(\ref{eom-z1}) is an integral from $t_0$ to $t ~(> \tau) $ with integral kernels $\widetilde{g}(\tau,\tau')$ and $\overline{g}(\tau,\tau')$ which are proportional to the quadratures ${\rm tr}[a^\dag_2 a_2 \rho_2(t_0)]-|{\rm tr}[a^\dag_2 \rho_2(t_0)] |^2=\sinh^2\gamma$ and ${\rm tr}[a_2 a_2 \rho_2(t_0)]=\sinh2\gamma e^{i\theta}/4$, respectively.
+The proportionality to $\chi^{ }_1({\tau'})$ also mixes the forward and the backward evolutions together in these equations of motion.
+This integral consists of not only the past evolution contribution from $t_0$ to $\tau$ but also the advanced (future) evolution contribution from $\tau$ to $t$.
+It is the latter contribution violates the causality in terms of the language of classical deterministic dynamics.
+Likewise, Eq.~(\ref{eom-z'1}) also shows that the backward path at time $\tau$ evolves from $t$ to $\tau$, but it is also influenced by its "future" dynamics from $\tau$ to $t_0$.
+The other two equations of motion, i.e., Eqs.~(\ref{eom-z1*}) and (\ref{eom-z'1*}) for their conjugate variables, show the same property of the violation of the causality.